girish-jha/girish-jha.github.io/_posts/2017-05-17-aspect-oriented-programming-by-orxygen-AOP.md

 And each of the 3 methods defined in `LoggingAspect` should be called during the execution of the `MyVeryImportantBusinessLogicWork`.
 But to make sure this happens we need to take help of `DynamicProxy` from `Castle.Core`.

-###### Configuring with StructureMap
+#### Configuring with StructureMap

-If you are using any IOC container like StructrueMap you just need to enrich your instance with the `Interceptor` object defined in `Oxygen.AOP`.
+If you are using any IOC container like StructureMap you just need to enrich your instance with the `Interceptor` object defined in `Oxygen.AOP`.
 The bootstrapper of StructureMap(version 2.6) looks like this:

 ```csharp